core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 The process defined in this section ensures that every OSCORE Sender/Recipient ID is converted to only one of the two corresponding, equivalent EDHOC connection identifiers, see Appendix A.1 in {{I-D.ietf-lake-edhoc}}.

-An OSCORE Sender/Recipient ID, namely OSCORE_ID, is converted to an EDHOC connection idenfier, namely EDHOC_ID, as follows.
+An OSCORE Sender/Recipient ID, OSCORE_ID, is converted to an EDHOC connection identifier, EDHOC_ID, as follows.

 * If OSCORE_ID is 0 bytes in size, it is converted to the empty byte string EDHOC_ID (0x40 in CBOR encoding).